Charlignon/FFXIV-Simpler-Buff-Icons/README.md

 1. Download the latest version of this mod from [this repo](https://github.com/Charlignon/FFXIV-Simpler-Buff-Icons/tree/main/build) or from [XIV Mod Archive](https://www.xivmodarchive.com/modid/99380)
 2. Start your game with Dalamud enabled. ⚠️ Stay on the title screen !*
-4. Open you Penumbra settings, go to the Mods tab, then clik on the import button
+4. Open you Penumbra settings, go to the Mods tab, then click on the import button
 5. Select `Simpler Buff Icons.pmp` and validate
    - If you downloaded the folder and not the archive, you need to move it to your mod folder, then use Rediscover Mods in Penumbra
 6. Set the mod priority.
 If this is your only mod that replaces icons, 0 is fine